CS639-Data-Management-for-Data-Science/f24/p6/README.md

 **Q1.
 Left join transaction to train and then print the *Spearman Correlation* between Total Sales and Transactions.
 Don't forget to join the respective dates on the test split.
 [0.1 Points]**

+1. Group train on date & store_nbr first
+2. It is total sales but NOT total transactions.

 **Q2.
 Plot an 'ordinary least squares' trendline between transactions and sales to verify the spearman correlation value in Q1.
 [0.1 Points]**

 **Q3.
 Plot these **line** charts in the notebook:**